Updated on September 22, 2016

 All ingredients are certified vegan through Vegan Action, non-GMO certified, the cocoa, sugar, bananas, coffee and vanilla are all Fairtrade certified (I love this!), the one flavor that contains palm oil is sustainably sourced and they are hoping to find a good substitute in the very near future (you wouldn’t believe the hoops they have to jump through for this).
 They got their non-vegan brownie company, Greyston Bakery in NY- to make quality vegan brownies for their Chocolate Fudge Brownie flavor.
 Overall, it took them 3 years to develop this line, and they found an almond milk base to be the best canvas for their flavors.

 Now, is this brand owned by Unilever?
 Yes.
 Does that suck?
 Yes, to an extent.
 But, the people from Ben & Jerry’s have told me that since their launch of these flavors, they’ve had HUGE companies within (and outside of) Unilever come to them asking for information on how to make quality vegan products.
 I am of the feeling that having more vegan options, no matter what they are, is showing growth in this niche market and that the demand is high for these products.
-I do want to see more of them out there and accessible, especially in areas where vegan is a dirty word (looking at you middle of nowhere Midwest, Texas, etc.).
+I do want to see more of them out there and accessible, especially in areas where vegan is a dirty word.

 Lastly, you can find these flavors coming to a store or scoop shop near you within the next couple of weeks, if you don’t have them available already!
 Even LA wasn’t supposed to see them for a while and they have been found in local Targets, Vons, and scoop shops.
 I highly recommend that you check them out!